arpabet/beans/README.md

 Example:
 ```
 child.Close()
-// Extend method does not transfer ownership of beans from parent to child context, you would need to close parent context separatelly
+// Extend method does not transfer ownership of beans from parent to child context, you would need to close parent context separatelly, after child
 parent.Close()
 ```